-A common misconception is that you can’t garden and make sustainable living choices if you are limited on space.
+A common misconception is that you can’t garden and make your own compost if you are limited on space.
 That’s simply not true!
 Anyone can take small steps to living more sustainably.
-Take the first gardening step by picking up a packet of herb seeds and grow those in a container.
-Or join a community garden where you can have your own plot to grow whatever you’d like.
+And that includes gardening and composting your food scraps — even if you live in a small space.

 While you can build your own compost bin, there are plenty of ready-made compost bins to help you jumpstart the process.
-And there are some that are even designed to work well in smaller spaces.
-Lets take a look at four.
+And some are even designed to work well in smaller spaces.
+Let’s take a look at four options.

-Envirocycle Mini Composter/Composteamaker
+Envirocycle Mini Composter/Compost Tea Maker

-Unlike the NatureMill and Mr. ECO, the Envirocycle Mini is designed to be used outside.
-It also has a small profile at 19” x 18.5” x 20.5”, so it would work well on a small deck, porch or patio.
-It has a 4-6 week compost time, so even though it’s a smaller composter, you can produce enough compost to feed a small garden.
-And it comes full assembled, so you can start composting your food scraps right away.
+Unlike the Compostio and Mr. ECO, the Envirocycle Mini Composter is designed for outside use.
+But with a small profile at 19 × 18.75 × 21.5 inches, and weighing less than 14 pounds, it works well on small decks, porches, or patios.
+It has a 4- to 6-week compost time, so even though it’s a smaller composter, you can produce enough compost to nourish a small garden.
+And it comes fully assembled, so you can start composting your food scraps right away.

-Can-O-Worms Worm Composter
+Worm Factory Worm Composter

 Vermicomposting is a great way to compost your kitchen waste as well.
 Worm castings provide rich nutrients for your soil.
 There are many vermicomposting systems on the market.
 The Worm Factory 360 by Nature’s Footprint has a profile that works well for smaller spaces.
 Measuring 17.9 x 17.9 x 14.9 inches, it can be tucked away out of site while it turns your food scraps into great compost for your garden.